How to Start Saving Money Living Payday to Payday

 Whatever we think finds a way of turning into our actions.
 When you think positive thoughts about saving money, that will turn into taking steps in the right direction.

-Change is hard but these kind of changes are going to impact more than your finances.
+Change is hard but these kinds of changes are going to impact more than your finances.

 Having savings to help in case of an emergency helps reduce stress.
 Having savings that continue to grow as you set and achieve new goals creates peace of mind.

 6- Automate your savings